zcrayman/tut-rest/README.md

-# Designing and Implementing RESTful Web Services with Spring

 ## Why RESTful Services?

 RESTful Web Services are everywhere these days.
 From integrating with [Amazon Web Services](http://aws.amazon.com) to syndicating multiple feeds of data, RESTful Web Services that follow the guidelines of [Roy Fielding's architectural style](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm) are successfully providing simple and effective web APIs that are scalable and performant from a few to a few million users and more.